 In the mid-2000s, the Australian government was grappling with the question, “Can long-term gains be achieved in the health status of Aboriginal and Torres Strait Islander people by investing in the early years of life?”

 This question led to the creation of the Australian Nurse-Family Partnership Program (ANFPP) in 2008, with Abt Associates selected as its managing implementer.
-ANFPP is an innovative, nurse-led home visiting program targeted at delivery of home services to Indigenous children and their mothers.
-Strong evidence suggests that ANFPP’s support of children and their families at this early point in the life cycle leads to long-term gains in their health status, with ANFPP highlighted as contributing to Aboriginal and Torres Strait Islander maternal and child health programmes in the Closing the Gap Prime Minister’s Report 2016.
+ANFPP was an innovative, nurse-led home visiting program that targeted delivery of home services to Indigenous children and their mothers.
+Strong evidence suggests that ANFPP’s support of children and their families at this early point in the life cycle led to long-term gains in their health status, with ANFPP highlighted as contributing to Aboriginal and Torres Strait Islander maternal and child health programmes in the Closing the Gap Prime Minister’s Report 2016.

-As the implementing partner, Abt supports health services across Australia to deliver the program, providing educational resources and training, mentoring and support to nurse supervisors, nurse home visitors, family partnership workers, and administration staff.
-To ensure the program’s success, Abt conducts both quantitative and qualitative reporting and evaluation, overseeing collection and analysis of 1,000 data points for every participant every three to six months.
+As the implementing partner, Abt supported health services across Australia to deliver the program, providing educational resources and training, mentoring and support to nurse supervisors, nurse home visitors, family partnership workers, and administration staff.
+To ensure the program’s success, Abt conducted both quantitative and qualitative reporting and evaluation, overseeing collection and analysis of 1,000 data points for every participant every three to six months during the project.

-Analysis and reflection has led to innovations such as the inclusion of Family Partnership Workers –individuals of Aboriginal or Torres Strait Islander descent who facilitate a cultural bridge between Nurse Home Visitors, the mothers and families of the Program – and the Communities of Practice Conference, which brings together representatives of all sites to share program learning and insight.
+Analysis and reflection led to innovations such as the inclusion of Family Partnership Workers–individuals of Aboriginal or Torres Strait Islander descent who facilitated a cultural bridge between Nurse Home Visitors, the mothers, and families enrolled in the program–and the Communities of Practice Conference, which brought together representatives from all sites to share program learning and insight.

-In 2017, the Australian Government announced that ANFPP, which has operated in five sites, is expanding to eight additional sites in 2018.
+In 2018, ANFPP, which operated in five sites, expanded to eight additional sites.

-Evidence from three randomised control trials conducted over three decades shows the program is working, particularly for reducing premature births and low birth weights.
+Evidence from three randomised control trials conducted over three decades shows the program worked, particularly for reducing premature births and low birth weights.
 For example:

-- Preterm births – or those before 37 weeks – for ANFPP clients have been declining since 2012;
+- Preterm births – or those before 37 weeks – for ANFPP clients declined since 2012;

 - Babies born to program participants also had higher-than-average birth weights;